blog-banner-image

 15. Capella University

 Capella University offers an online master of science program in information assurance and cybersecurity with a concentration in digital forensics.
-The program positions students as cybersecurity leaders, providing them with the knowledge and skill needed for performing advanced computer forensics, including an in-depth understanding of the legal challenges associated with digital investigations.
+The program positions students as cybersecurity leaders, providing them with the knowledge and skills needed for performing advanced computer forensics, including an in-depth understanding of the legal challenges associated with digital investigations.
 Graduates will be able to elevate their IT expertise and help make communities safer.

 This program includes courses such as information technology security fundamentals; network security fundamentals and cryptography; information security regulatory and legal environment; operating system defense; and identifying and managing risk.
 Specialization courses include data engineering; digital forensics processes; digital forensics tools; programming for security professionals; and network architecture and cyber operations.
+The program requires a total of 48 credits.

 • Location: Minneapolis, MN